b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 In some accounts of Joseph Smith's [[First Vision#Accounts|first vision]], the pretense of his prayer was having sins forgiven... and he gets forgiven after just asking.

-In the [[Book of Mormon]] we can find [[After all we can do|numerous examples]] of people being saved after simply praying and asking for forgiveness.
+In the [[Book of Mormon|Book of Mormon]] we can find [[After all we can do|numerous examples]] of people being saved after simply praying and asking for forgiveness.
 Even though this page demonstrates pretty clearly that being "saved" requires a non-trivial amount of effort of your part.